Considering that you have to pay R100 per email query, it's worth studying every bit of free info you can get before applying for a UK Visa.

 You are in a government authorised exchange program.

-Th UK is a popular destination for furthering studies because of:
+Th UK is the second most popular destination for international students to further studies because of:

 The quality of its education